cabforum/smime/SBR.md

 The CA and each Delegated Party SHALL archive all audit logs (as set forth in [Section 5.4.1](#541-types-of-events-recorded)).

 Additionally, the CA and each Delegated Party SHALL archive:
-1. Documentation related to the security of their Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems; and
+1. Documentation related to the security of their Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Party Systems; and
 2. Documentation related to their verification, issuance, and revocation of Certificate Requests and Certificates.

 ### 5.5.2 Retention period for archive

 Archived audit logs (as set forth in [Section 5.5.1](#551-types-of-records-archived) SHALL be retained for a period of at least two (2) years from their record creation timestamp, or as long as they are required to be retained per [Section 5.4.3](#543-retention-period-for-audit-log), whichever is longer.

-Additionally, the CA and each delegated party SHALL retain, for at least two (2) years:
+Additionally, the CA and each Delegated Party SHALL retain, for at least two (2) years:
-1. All archived documentation related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems and Delegated Third Party Systems (as set forth in [Section 5.5.1](#551-types-of-records-archived)); and
+1. All archived documentation related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems and Delegated Party Systems (as set forth in [Section 5.5.1](#551-types-of-records-archived)); and
 2. All archived documentation relating to the verification, issuance, and revocation of Certificate Requests and Certificates (as set forth in [Section 5.5.1](#551-types-of-records-archived)) after the later occurrence of:
    1. such records and documentation were last relied upon in the verification, issuance, or revocation of Certificate Requests and Certificates; or
    2. the expiration of the Subscriber Certificates relying upon such records and documentation.